The Sports Law Review: Switzerland

 iii Corporate liability

-The rules on the corporate liability of sports organisations as well as their managers and directors are set out in the OR (in respect of share corporations and limited liability companies) and the ZGB (in respect of associations).
+The rules on the corporate liability of sports organisations as well as their managers and directors are set out in the Swiss private law rules.

-The liability of managers and directors of a share corporation is subject to comprehensive statutory regulation pursuant to the OR.19 Managers and directors of a share corporation can be held liable in relation to the company, the shareholders and, under certain conditions, the company's creditors for any loss or damage arising from any intentional or negligent breach of their duties.20
+Managers and directors of a limited company can be held liable in relation to the company, the shareholders and, under certain conditions, the company's creditors for any loss or damage arising from any intentional or negligent breach of their duties.29

-For some specific offences (e.g., criminal organisation, financing of terrorism, money laundering, bribery of Swiss and foreign public officials), the company will be subject to criminal sanctions irrespective of the criminal liability of a natural person, unless the company can prove that it has taken all reasonable organisational measures required to prevent the criminal act.22
+For the most serious offences, the company will be subject to criminal sanctions irrespective of the liability of a natural person, unless the company can prove that it has taken all reasonable organisational measures required to prevent the criminal act.31

 The dispute resolution system

 Access to courts in Switzerland is based on Article 30 of the Swiss federal Constitution (Cst), which states: 'Any person whose case falls to be judicially decided has the right to have their case heard by a legally constituted, competent, independent and impartial court.'

 Other provisions give concrete expression to this principle in relation to associations and corporate entities.
 Thus, Article 75 CC allows members of an association to challenge its decisions in court, if they have not previously adhered to it, within one month.